Skip to main content | Skip to section menu | Access keys.

 The urgency to act has been given even greater impetus by the fact that Scotland’s highest ever temperature of 35.1°C registered in July 2022.

-These greenhouse gas emissions from human activity have led to significant heating in Earth’s climate with 2020 and 2016 registering as the joint hottest years since modern record keeping began in 1880.
+These greenhouse gas emissions from human activity have led to significant heating in earth's climate with 2023 registering as the hottest year since modern record keeping began in 1880.

-Collectively members of the Paris Agreement are aiming to keep a rise in global average temperature below 2°C above pre-industrial levels and to attempt to limit the overall increase to 1.5°C.
+Members of the Paris Agreement are aiming to keep a rise in global average temperature below 2°C above pre-industrial levels and to attempt to limit the overall increase to 1.5°C. However, it is alarming that in 2023, the global average temperature increased 1.45°C above the baseline.

 Clackmannanshire Council unanimously declared a climate emergency and recognised climate change as one of the most serious challenges facing communities here in Clackmannanshire and across the world.

-The new Interim Climate Change Strategy sets out a framework for achieving these targets and included ways of aligning major decisions, budgets and approaches to planning decisions with a shift to net zero greenhouse gas emissions.
+The Council's Climate Change Strategy incorporates a framework for achieving Clackmannanshire's net zero targets.
+The strategy includes ways of aligning major decisions, budgets and approaches to planning decisions with a shift to net zero greenhouse gas emissions.

 The Council also recognises the need for the public to have a much more significant role in shaping collective future actions – particularly since the most severe impacts of climate change are likely to be felt by people who are at greater risks of poverty.